 Some virtual meeting software, like Zoom, offer virtual backgrounds, so you don’t even have to worry about making sure your apartment is picture perfect.
 These will work without greenscreens, but a simple greenscreen setup can improve the quality and may be worth investing in if you think virtual presentations will become routine for you.

 “If you’re not used to presenting virtually, you might feel lonely,” shares Lisa Braithwaite, a public speaking coach, trainer and author.
 “Your energy may not be where it needs to be if you can’t see and hear your participants.
-Be sure to stand up and allow yourself to move around with a wired headset mic will help you breathe deeper and access more energy for your audience.”
+Be sure to stand up.
+Allowing yourself to move around with a wired headset mic will help you breathe deeper and access more energy for your audience.”

 “If your video screen doesn’t allow you to see yourself, or there isn’t room to see yourself, your presentation, and your audience simultaneously, you may want to put a mirror in front of you to see how you’re coming across.
 When we don’t have the feedback from real people in a room, we can lose our energy; seeing one’s self can be a reminder to smile, add that energy, or gesticulate more in online meetings,” says Gimpel.

 In order to really shine, you need the right lighting.
 Natural window light is great, but as the sun goes down, the setting may be too dark.
 Even on a bright day, a cloud might cover the sun, and your face will suddenly be in shadow.
 Use the best lighting you can access to make sure your face is lit.
 “You don’t need to buy expensive lighting packages, but if you intend to do regular virtual events from home, you can buy decent lighting setups on Amazon for $50 to $80,” says Braithwaite.
 A simple ring light is an excellent place to start, she advises.